-М July 16 Registration for Fall session begins М August 6 Civic Holiday (University Closed) М September 3 Labour Day (University Closed) F September 7 Coursework must be completed and grades submitted for Summer session courses and extended courses (1) М September 10 Most formal graduate courses and seminars begin in the week of September $11^{th\ (2)}$ W September 12 Summer session grades released for viewing by students on Student Web Services (ROSI/ACORN) F September 14 Registration deadline for students registering in fall session; after this date a late registration fee will be assessed.
-Minimum required payment due (unpaid fees from previous session(s) + 100% of current fall tuition fee charges (4) М September 17 Final date to submit final doctoral theses to SGS to avoid fee charges for 2018-19 $^{\scriptscriptstyle (3)}$ М September 24 Final date to add full-year and fall session courses S September 30 Remaining fall session (September to December) fees due by this date to avoid incurring service charges F September 28 Final date to submit final doctoral thesis for Fall Convocation F September 28 Final date for receipt of degree recommendations and submission of any required theses for master's degrees for Fall Convocation without fees being charged for the fall session (5) М October 8 Thanksgiving Day (University closed) М October 29 Final date to drop Fall session full or half courses without academic penalty $^{\scriptscriptstyle (6)}$ November Fall Convocation information and dates are posted at www.convocation.utoronto.ca November November pause for Faculty of Arts and Science undergraduate students takes place from November 5^{th} to $9^{th~(7)}$ F November 30 Students registered in Fall-Winter: Remaining winter session (January to April) fees due by this date to avoid incurring service charges, which begin accruing on December 15 М December 24 University closed for winter break from Monday, December 24 to Friday, January 4 inclusive (for last day of classes before Winter break, consult graduate units concerned)
+Fall 2019 M July 15 Registration for Fall session begins M August 5 Civic Holiday (University Closed) F August 23 Recommended tuition fee payment deadline for students registering or starting their program in the Fall session to ensure payment is received by the registration deadline of September 13, and to avoid cancellation of registration and course enrolment.
+International students must make a payment by this date to ensure they are covered by UHIP at the beginning of September (4)(5) M September 2 Labour Day (University Closed) F September 6 Coursework must be completed and grades submitted for Summer session courses and extended courses $^{(1)}$ M September 9 Most formal graduate courses and seminars begin (2) W September 11 Grades for all Summer session courses available for viewing by students on ACORN F September 13 Registration deadline for students registering or starting their program in the Fall (September to December) session; after this date, a late registration fee will be assessed.
+Minimum required payment due (unpaid fees from previous session[s] + 100% of current Fall tuition fee charges).
+See methods of registration $^{(4)}$ M September 16 Final date to submit final doctoral theses to SGS to avoid fee charges for 2019-20 $^{(3)}$ M September 23 Final date to add full-year and fall session courses F September 27 Final date to submit final doctoral thesis for Fall Convocation F September 27 Final date for receipt of degree recommendations and submission of any required theses for master's degrees for Fall Convocation without fees being charged for the fall session (6) M September 30 Payment deadline to avoid service charges on unpaid Fall (September to December) session tuition and non-tuition fee amounts for all students registered in the Fall session only, except for those who have successfully registered without payment because they are receiving a full funding package via a research stipend, a major award or scholarship, teaching assistantships, tuition waiver, and/or sponsorships.
+Monthly service charges will incur starting October 15 (5) M October 14 Thanksgiving Day (University closed) M October 28 Final date to drop Fall session full or half courses without academic penalty $^{(7)}$